Tutorial: hledger basics

 Show postings and a running total with "hledger register"

 The register command shows transactions in a different format.
 More precisely, it shows postings.
 Remember, a posting is an increase or decrease of some account by some amount, and a transaction contains two or more of them.
 Run register and compare with the output of print above.
-You should see:
+You should see (more or less, depending on your terminal width):

 $ hledger register